-- For everyone using the service, a provider shall keep individual records of at least four weekly assessments of people's physical, social, psychological and recreational needs and choices and how they will be met. - In respect of the delivery of the service, a provider should keep a record of the assessment that identifies the minimum staffing levels and deployment of staff on each shift over a four-week period.
+- For everyone using the service, a provider shall keep individual records of at least four weekly assessments of children's physical, social, psychological and recreational needs and choices and how they will be met. - In respect of the delivery of the service, a provider should keep a record of the assessment that identifies the minimum staffing levels and deployment of staff on each shift over a four-week period.
 Staffing assessments should demonstrate how you have met your duties for care service staffing and planning as described in sections 1, 3, 7 and 8 of the HCSA.
 Assessments should be reviewed regularly and whenever there is a change which would impact on staffing arrangements. - The overall assessment of staffing level and deployment must be available to any visitors to the service and everyone using it.

-For support services:
+For ELC services:

-Maintain a record of people's attendance to show the total number of people in the premises at any one time.
-Consideration should also be given to how you can meet individual needs through staff skills and deployment.
+Maintain a record of people's attendance to show the total number of children in the premises at any one time.
+Records should clearly show how you are meeting the minimum ratios (guidance can be found here).